 Holly Seibold, BRAWS Founder and Executive Director

 Holly Seibold is the Founder and Executive Director of BRAWS: Bringing Resources to Aid Women's Shelters.
-In partnership with generous individuals, foundations, and businesses in the community, Holly and her team have distributed over two million period products and undergarments to women and girls in crisis.
-In less than four short years, Holly has built one of the most recognized local nonprofit organizations in the DC region.
+In partnership with generous individuals, foundations, and businesses in the community, Holly and her team of dedicated staff and volunteers have distributed over two million period products and undergarments to women and girls in crisis.
+In less than five short years, Holly has built one of the most recognized local nonprofit organizations in the DC region.

 Holly began her career as an educator in Fairfax County Public Schools.
-Transitioning from the classroom to a small business owner in 2010, Holly launched a successful educational firm, offering STEM consulting services and programs to clients, including Fairfax County, Town of Vienna, City of Fairfax, City of Falls Church, DC Public Charter Schools, and Columbia College.
+Transitioning from the classroom to a small business owner in 2010, Holly launched a successful educational firm, offering STEM consulting services and programs to clients.

-Holly is appointed by Governor Ralph Northam to serve on the Virginia Council on Women, an advisory council in the Executive Branch of state government.
+Holly serves as an appointee of the Virginia Council on Women, an advisory council in the Executive Branch of state government.
 As one of 18 members, Holly works to identify ways in which women can reach their potential and make their full contribution to society.
-She also currently serves on the board of the Vienna Business Association, where she is the chair of the nonprofit, social outreach, and youth committees.
+Holly also serves on the board of the Vienna Business Association, where she is the chair of the nonprofit, social outreach, and youth committees and is also a member of the Northern Virginia Community College Advisory Board.
 Holly was named the 2017 Emerging Influential Leader of the Year by the Northern Virginia Chamber of Commerce and the Rising Star Heroine of the 2017 Heroines of Washington Awards.
 Holly is a graduate of George Washington University with a M.Ed in Elementary Education, as well a B.A. in the interdisciplinary study of Communications, Law, Economics and Government from American University in Washington, DC.
 She is a graduate of the 2018 Emerge Virginia program.
-Holly lives in Vienna, Virginia with her husband, Erik, and two children, Morgan (11) and Matthew (8).
+Holly lives in Vienna, Virginia with her husband, Erik, and two children, Morgan (11) and Matthew (9).

 Jennifer Min – Chair